smartcontractkit/external-initiator/README.md

       --databaseurl string   DatabaseURL configures the URL for chainlink to connect to.
 This must be a properly formatted URL, with a valid scheme (postgres://). (default "postgresql://postgres:password@localhost:5432/ei?sslmode=disable")
   -h, --help                 help for external-initiator
 ```

+### Supply Endpoint configs via HTTP

+You can send a POST request with an Endpoint config to `/configs`.
+These configs will be stored in the database, and be available when restarting the EI if no configs are passed as args.
+Endpoint names are unique identifiers, and any previous record with the same name will be overwritten.

+### Supply Endpoint configs as args

+**WARNING:** Supplying Endpoint configs as args will permanently delete any previously stored Endpoint configs.

+When running the External Initiator with Endpoint configs passed as args, the EI will delete any other configs and run only using the configs provided.
+The configs are stored the same was as with HTTP, and the configs will persist if the EI is restarted without any configs passed as args.

 ### Example